 This is for real!
-You will find yourself in a strange apartment which you were lucky to inherit from a mysterious relative of yours.
+You will find yourself inside a strange apartment which you were lucky to inherit from a mysterious relative of yours.
 How cool is that?
-The only problem is that you have never heard of this “relative” before and what’s more important, now that the door is locked, you do not know how to escape!
+But… you have never heard of this “relative” before and now that the door is locked you do not know how to escape!

 Your team starts in an old abandoned living-room and tries to access the kitchen.
 Now what?
 More clues and puzzles!
 Finally the last combination and you escape… What?
 Where is this staircase taking us???

 Our largest room!
-Great for intermediate to advanced players, big groups, private parties and team building events!
+Great for intermediate to advanced players, private parties and team building events!

 Number of participants: 4-10